 Reporting and teamwork are complementary.
 Reporting is essential to mobilize organizational resources to address problems that cannot be quickly solved by the work unit.
 Good communication within the team is essential to maintain mindfulness for the unexpected and to enable a rapid response to contain any emerging threats to safety.
 Most organizations will likely find greater leverage in focusing initially on self-reporting, if only because staff training for better communication (e.g., TeamSTEPPS) is resource intensive and requires ongoing practice to be sustained.
 Thus, the benefit of team training should be greater when it occurs in an environment that is actively promoting self-reporting and, thereby, raising awareness of safety issues.

-But the study also showed that the dysfunctional and punitive QA model for peer review, which mistakes performance for competence, still dominates practice.
+But these studies also showed that the dysfunctional and punitive QA model for peer review, which mistakes performance for competence, still dominates practice.
 This is a big problem with respect to the goal of high reliability.
 Clinical peer review among physicians and among nurses and their managers is the primary method of event analysis in US Hospitals.
 Who in their right mind would voluntarily self-report an adverse event, near miss or hazardous condition and risk flagellation, censure or worse?
 Despite a high rate of change, very few programs have fully-adopted the best practice QI model which corrects this dysfunction and opens the door to a culture of safety.

 I've created a storyboard to assist healthcare leaders understand and communicate what is required to initiate sustainable progress toward a culture of safety and embrace the potential for high reliability: High Reliability Storyboard.